dustinpfister/blog_posts/_posts/threejs-line.md

 ```

 ### 2.2 - My old r91 example Using the now removed Geometry constructor as of r125+

+If I am using an older version of three.js or can somehow get the old geometry constructor on a new version of three.js I can create the geometry that way.
+Aside from that there is not much of any difference when it comes to everything else.
+I can not say that I will be creating actual projects like this any more, but I thought I should leave this up for historical reasons.

 ```js
 (function () {